sammoth/foo_mpv/README.md

 ### Issues

-If an mkv file (or something that can fit into one) doesn't seem to synchronize well, try remuxing with mkvmerge.
+Some files will not synchronise well, if foobar and mpv have a different idea of what the timestamps are for the audio in a file.
+If an mkv file (or something that can fit into one) doesn't seem to synchronize well, try remuxing with mkvmerge with the default settings.
 Some ffmpeg-muxed mkv files seem problematic in foobar.
+Files with split FLAC streams (which used to be allowed in older mkvmerge versions) also seem problematic.